exonum/exonum-doc/src/advanced/node-management.md

 ### Known Committed Transaction Response Example

-Response JSON has same fields as response to committed transaction request plus `type` field with value equal to "Commited":
+Response JSON has same fields as response to committed transaction request plus `type` field with value equal to "Committed":

 ```JSON
 {